We Are Here To Help If You’re Hurt On The Job

 - Your employer or their insurer disputes the amount or type of medical treatment that was necessary for your injury and/or the amount of work you must miss to recover.

-Whatever the reason for your claim denial, if we have our say, that denial will not be the final word.
-It is not our first time at the proverbial rodeo, and we know how to use the facts to get you the medical treatment that you need and your wages paid so that you can focus on getting better.
+Whatever the reason for your claim denial, that denial is not the final word.
+We know how to use the facts to get you the medical treatment that you need and your wages paid so that you can focus on getting better.

 Retain Workers’ Compensation Representation

-Don’t shortchange yourself by not speaking with an attorney and certainly do not go without the medical treatment or wages that you are entitled to receive.
+Don’t shortchange yourself by not speaking with an attorney, and certainly do not go without the medical treatment or wages that you are entitled to receive.
 Call us as soon as possible after you are injured at work.
-We DO NOT CHARGE FOR A CONSULTATION AND YOU PAY NOTHING IF WE DO NOT WIN.
-In fact, in Worker’s Compensation, the defense pays a large portion of our legal fees if we are successful on your behalf.
-You have nothing to lose by allowing us to protect your interests.
-Please do not hesitate to call (973) 278-1124 to speak with us today.
+The initial consultation is free, there are no upfront costs, and we only get paid if we help you obtain benefits.
+In fact, in workers’ compensation, the defense pays a large portion of our legal fees if we are successful on your behalf.
+Please do not hesitate to call 973-315-7957 or contact us to speak with us today.